zonemaster/zonemaster/docs/public/using/gui/all-in-one.md

 When Docker has been correctly installed, no more installation is needed to run `zonemaster-cli`.
 Just follow the examples below.

-There is a limitation in Docker regarding IPv6.
-Unless IPv6 has been enabled in the Docker daemon, there is no support for IPv6.
-To avoid meaningless errors, use `--no-ipv6` if there is no IPv6 support.
+Out of the box, Docker Desktop does not have support for IPv6 on neither Windows nor MacOS.
+We have no clear information how IPv6 can be enabled.
+If you have not enabled IPv6 we suggest that you run `zonemaster-cli` with `--no-ipv6` and in GUI select `IPv4 only` before starting a test to avoid meaningless error.
 Also see "[Using the CLI][CLI#ipv6-support]" for how IPv6 can be enabled under Linux.

 ## Using the All-In-One image